-Aquagenic wrinkling of the palms
+What is aquagenic wrinkling of the palms?

-What is the cause of aquagenic wrinkling of the palms?
+What causes aquagenic wrinkling of the palms?

 What are the clinical features of aquagenic wrinkling of the palms?

-The palmar eruption is comprised of small, white or translucent papules that coalesce into plaques.
-The feet are unaffected.
-Patients may report an uncomfortable tight, burning or itchy sensation during an eruption.
+Aquagenic wrinkling of the palms is characterised by the appearance of a palmar eruption of white or translucent papules and plaques following brief exposure to water.
+Patients may report an uncomfortable tight, burning, or itchy sensation during an eruption.

 What is the treatment for aquagenic wrinkling of the palms?